Meet the Staff

 Larry Maxwell has served as the department's chief fiscal officer for more than 40 years.
 In addition to ensuring the financial integrity in programs and services, he also provides administrative oversight of the Commodity Distribution program, which distributes USDA surplus foods to schools and charitable organizations.
 He directs the work of the Water Resources program, which provides federal and state financial assistance to help landowners protect soil and water resources.

-Carol Coley McDonald, Asst.
-Commissioner, Policy and Legislation
+Carol Coley McDonald, Assistant Commissioner for Policy and Legislation

 (615) 837-5172 | firstname.lastname@example.org